GENERAL GUIDELINES FOR TRAINING WITH ANY INJURY

 - Goblet Carries

-Some of our favorite hip and thoracic spine mobility drills are:
+Some of our favorite drills are provided below

 - Peanut or Tennis Ball Extensions

 - ½ Kneeling Windmill

 - PNF sleeper stretch